aomlomics/mitohelper/README.md

 From a user-provided list of genera/species/subspecies, getMito extracts the corresponding GenBank accession numbers of their 12S rRNA sequences (reference file: <b>12S.ref.tsv</b>) or mitochondrial sequences (reference file: </b>mitofish.ref.tsv</b>), if available.
 Refer to the [getMito wiki](https://github.com/shenjean/getMito/wiki) for more information.

-## Quick Start: script usage and dependencies
+## Quick start: script usage and dependencies
 There are three versions of the getMito main script:
 <br>
 1. <b>getMito.py</b>